Robert Edwards (physiologist): Human Fertilization

-Refinements in technology have increased pregnancy rates and it is estimated that in 2010 about 4 million children have been born by IVF, with approximately 170,000 coming from donated oocyte and embryos.
-Their breakthrough laid the groundwork for further innovations such as intracytoplasmatic sperm injection ICSI, embryo biopsy (PGD), and stem cell research.
+Refinements in technology have increased pregnancy rates and it is estimated that in 2010 about 4 million children have been born by IVF, with approximately 170,000 coming from donated oocytes and embryos.
+Their breakthrough laid the groundwork for further innovations such as intracytoplasmatic sperm injection (ICSI), embryo biopsy (PGD), and stem cell research.

 Edwards, Purdy, and Steptoe founded the Bourn Hall Clinic as a place to advance their work and train new specialists.
 Purdy died in 1985 and Steptoe in 1988.
 Edwards continued in his career as a scientist and an editor of medical journals.

 Honours and awards

 Edwards received numerous honours and awards including: